"Walking in rhythm

 - St. Trinian's (original films): Flash Harry had a "theme" which played while he sneaked in.

-- While sneaking into the Palace Hotel Ballroom, Jake and Elwood Blues tiptoe to the beat of Cab Calloway singing Minnie the Moocher.
+- While sneaking into the Palace Hotel Ballroom, Jake and Elwood Blues tiptoe past a snoozing policeman to the beat of Cab Calloway singing Minnie the Moocher.
 It's also a Crowning Moment of Awesome for a movie filled with them.
 Musicians have been doing this for decades.
 The scene from The Blues Brothers is probably a reference to artists like Cab Calloway, who would lead a band and a crowd simultaneously, and walk to the beat as part of the performance.

 - Undercover Brother: The title character does this while first walking through the corridors of Multinational Inc.